-- Make sure you are compliant with local air quality regulations.
+- Make sure you comply with local air quality regulations.

-Burning may be conducted only on days designated by IDEQ as burn days.
+Some types of burning may only be conducted on days designated by IDEQ as burn days.
 An acceptable burn day occurs when air quality is good and is expected to continue to be good, as indicated by pollutant levels.
 Burn approval decisions are based on air quality conditions; proximity to towns, schools, roads, hospitals, canyon rims, etc.; the order of burn requests received from applicants; and other relevant factors.

 Know what is and is not OK to burn

 - Natural vegetation